 Codeplugs — Codeplugs are enigmas.
 Whereas it is best to learn to build your own codeplug, looking at samples can help.
 These repositories may be helpful.
 Third-party codeplug editors (below) can convert file formats.
+Ses my notes below.

 The MD-UV380 is a mid-2018 dual-band variant of the popular MD-380.
 Web searches do not yield much information about the radio.
 In my opinion, the manual could be improved.
 The folliwing items are notes and observations made since purchasing the radio in July 2018.
 The CPS software is version 1.03

 The charger is not a rapid-charging unit.
 It takes 6-8 hours to charge a dead battery.
 I bought a second battery.